hono0130/goat/README.md

 # goat

-A Go library for model checking concurrent systems using state machines. goat helps you verify the correctness of distributed systems by exhaustively exploring all possible states and checking invariants.
+A Go library for model checking concurrent systems using state machines. goat helps you verify the correctness of distributed systems by exhaustively exploring all possible states and checking conditions.

 ## Installation